Alvawito/Markup-Languages-Projects/Unit1/Lab_1/markdown.md

 |Images| Capability of embedding, image display, behavior options... | Embedding and almost no ability to personalize an image |
 |Tables| Precise table customization and ability to create large and complex tables | Simple tables and complex syntax, lacks table design

+For further comparison, [here's](markdown.html) a link to this same document writen in html syntax.

 [Go up](#markdown)